Learn About CHIP in Vermont

 The services covered by VT CHIP through Dr. Dynasaur include dental, vision and behavioral health services, in addition to basic medical care.
 An important feature of this program is Early and Periodic Screening, Diagnostic and Treatment (EPSDT).
 This particular Vermont CHIP service is intended to detect, diagnose and treat any health conditions early on in children, so they do not become bigger issues later in life.
 Dr. Dynasaur may also cover certain non-emergency transportation expenses through Vermont’s Public Transportation Association.
 Dr. Dynasaur also provides a service called Team Care, which offers support in coordinating your child’s healthcare to prevent you from misusing your benefits, or using them excessively.

-Who is eligible for CHIP in Vermont?
+Who qualifies for CHIP in Vermont?

 In order for a child to qualify for Children’s Health Insurance Program in Vermont, he or she must be a resident of the state.
 The recipient must also be a child younger than 19 years of age.
 Furthermore, the recipient’s household must earn a combined income that is below 312 percent of the Federal Poverty Level (FPL).
 Pregnant women can also receive services covered by Vermont CHIP, although they need to have an income less than 208 percent of the FPL in order to qualify.
 The exact percentage above the FPL a household earns within the eligibility guidelines determines its monthly Dr. Dynasaur premium.
 The lowest-earning households can expect to have a zero-dollar monthly premium for their children’s health insurance, while those households that earn a little more will incur a $15 premium.
 The highest-earning households that still fall within VT CHIP income limits pay $20 per month if their children already have insurance, or $60 per month if the children in the household are uninsured.
 These monthly premiums cover all children within an eligible household.